+The Survey

-The Survey Founded in 1895, the British Columbia Geological Survey is the oldest scientific agency in the province.
+Founded in 1895, the British Columbia Geological Survey is the oldest scientific agency in the province.
 The Survey conducts research to establish the geological evolution and mineral resources of the province.
 Drawing on continuously advancing concepts and technologies, the Survey creates knowledge to guide societal decisions centred on the Earth sciences.

 Survey maps, reports, and databases are freely available online, connecting the public, First Nations, local communities, the minerals industry, public safety agencies, environmental scientists, other research organizations, and government to the province's geology and mineral resources.

 This information benefits decisions that balance the economy, the environment, and community interests.

-Mapping is the most fundamental form of geoscience research British Columbia Geological Survey geoscientists undertake field mapping and laboratory projects to document, assess, and better understand the land base of the province.
+Mapping is the most fundamental form of geoscience research

+British Columbia Geological Survey geoscientists undertake field mapping and laboratory projects to document, assess, and better understand the land base of the province.

 Bedrock geology, surficial geology, geochemistry, and geophysical maps are used to

-- estimate mineral and aggregate potential - document geochemical patterns in rocks, soils, sediments, and waters - unravel the geological evolution of the province to guide mineral exploration - evaluate risks posed by natural hazards - determine groundwater sources and flow paths - establish geotechnical properties for construction and engineering projects Survey structure Survey geologists conduct research, curate historical data, provide easy online access to information, monitor industry activity, aid mineral exploration, attract global investment, and train the next generation of geoscientists.
-The Survey is structured into three working groups. - Cordilleran Geoscience Section - Resource Information Section - Mineral Development Office
+- estimate mineral and aggregate potential - document geochemical patterns in rocks, soils, sediments, and waters - unravel the geological evolution of the province to guide mineral exploration - evaluate risks posed by natural hazards - determine groundwater sources and flow paths - establish geotechnical properties for construction and engineering projects

+Survey structure

+Survey geologists conduct research, curate historical data, provide easy online access to information, monitor industry activity, aid mineral exploration, attract global investment, and train the next generation of geoscientists.

+The Survey is structured into three working groups.

+- Cordilleran Geoscience Section

+- Resource Information Section

+- Mineral Development Office

-Cordilleran Geoscience Section The Cordilleran Geoscience Section generates new geoscience with field-based bedrock and surficial geology mapping programs, regional geochemical surveys, targeted mineral deposit studies, and emerging technologies.
+Cordilleran Geoscience Section

+The Cordilleran Geoscience Section generates new geoscience with field-based bedrock and surficial geology mapping programs, regional geochemical surveys, targeted mineral deposit studies, and emerging technologies.

 The Section manages the Survey's laboratory facilities.
 It also curates the provincial archive of field samples, permitting the Survey and its partners to re-examine legacy specimens as analytical techniques evolve.

-British Columbia Geological Survey Cordilleran Geoscience Section geologists conduct field-based projects - regional bedrock mapping with ancillary geochemical, geochronologic, and isotopic studies - tectonics and metallogeny - Quaternary and surficial geology; drift prospecting, till geochemistry, and indicator minerals - deposit studies and mineral potential evaluations - exploration methods, models, and predictive tools
+Cordilleran Geoscience Section geologists conduct field-based projects

+- regional bedrock mapping with ancillary geochemical, geochronologic, and isotopic studies - tectonics and metallogeny - Quaternary and surficial geology; drift prospecting, till geochemistry, and indicator minerals - deposit studies and mineral potential evaluations - exploration methods, models, and predictive tools

-Resource Information Section The British Columbia Geological Survey is the custodian of all provincial public geoscience data.
+Resource Information Section

+The British Columbia Geological Survey is the custodian of all provincial public geoscience data.
 It preserves, archives, and provides free web-based access to information gathered for more than 125 years.
 Since 1995, MapPlace, our database-driven geospatial web service, has provided open geoscience data and custom mapmaking tools to help decision makers from diverse disciplines reduce the costs of accessing and analyzing information.
-MapPlace 2 allows anyone with an Internet connection to mine multiple, regularly updated, provincial geoscience databases.

 The Survey is modernizing information systems to improve the operation of databases, applications, and geospatial web services.
 The modernization is part of transformation efforts to improve digital capabilities by completing a geoscience Spatial Data Infrastructure (SDI).
-MapPlace 2 is more than just a viewing platform.
-ARIS, MINFILE, COALFILE, Property File, geochemical surveys, mineral titles, geological and topographic maps, and the British Columbia Geological Survey publication catalogue can be queried simultaneously, and the output projected onto base imagery of choice.